voiceofmeds/learnOpenGL/README.md

 ## Requirements
 - CMake (>=3.11)
-- A C compiler compatible with CMake
+- C compiler compatible with CMake (e.g., GCC, Clang, MSVC)

 ## Recommendations
-- Install Ninja and use it as CMake's generator for this project
+- Install Ninja and use it as CMake's generator for this project (for faster builds)

 ## Compiling
 Clone this repository